Novalnet-AG/Magento2-Hyva-Checkout-Integration-By-Novalnet/README.md

 </p>
 <h1 align="center">Magento 2 Hyvä Integration By Novalnet </h1>

+# About Novalnet Payments

+Novalnet AG is a globally recognized full-service payment provider headquartered in Germany, offering a comprehensive payment platform that supports international and local payment methods.
+With a strong focus on automation, security, and compliance, Novalnet simplifies the entire payment process — from checkout to settlement — for online merchants and marketplaces.

+Key Highlights:
+- Supports over 150 international and local payment methods including credit/debit cards, SEPA direct debit, PayPal, Apple Pay, Google Pay, and more.
+- Fully compliant with PCI DSS, PSD2, and GDPR regulations.
+- Provides automated fraud prevention, risk management, real-time transaction monitoring, and intelligent payment routing.
+- Seamless integration and reporting with automated invoicing, settlement, and reconciliation tools.
+- Trusted by businesses across Europe for secure, scalable, and compliant payment processing.

+# About this repository
-This module adds support for the Novalnet Payment Gateway methods to the Hyvä Checkout plugin.
-It requires the base Novalnet payment Gateway as well as the Hyvä checkout plugin.
+This repository provides the Novalnet Hyvä Integration module for Magento 2, enabling Novalnet Payment Gateway methods within the Hyvä Checkout plugin.

+It requires the following dependencies:

+- **The base Novalnet Payment Gateway module**
+- **The Hyvä Checkout plugin**

 For details on the base functionality of Magento 2 payment gateway. refer to https://github.com/Novalnet-AG/magento2-payment-integration-novalnet

 # Requirements
 The extension has been tested on a Magento environment with

 - PHP 8.1